MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/rbac-ai-studio.md

 | Azure AI services/OpenAI | Cognitive Services User | List API-Keys from Azure OpenAI Studio. |
 | Azure AI services/OpenAI | Contributor | Allows for calls to the control plane. |

 When using Microsoft Entra ID authenticated connections in the chat playground, the services need to authorize each other to access the required resources.
 The admin performing the configuration needs to have the __Owner__ role on these resources to add role assignments.
 The following table lists the required role assignments for each resource.
 The __Assignee__ column refers to the system-assigned managed identity of the listed resource.
 The __Resource__ column refers to the resource that the assignee needs to access.
-For example, Azure AI OpenAI has a system-assigned managed identity that needs to be assigned the __Search Index Data Reader__ role for the Azure AI Search resource.
+For example, Azure OpenAI has a system-assigned managed identity that needs to be assigned the __Search Index Data Reader__ role for the Azure AI Search resource.

 | Role | Assignee | Resource | Description |
 |------|----------|----------|-------------|